-When the EVZ Foundation was established, 700 million German marks (357.9 million euros) were set aside from the total assets for the purpose of setting up a foundation providing funding at the international level.
-The Foundation EVZ finances its promotional activities from the proceeds of this capital.
+When the EVZ Foundation was established in 2000, 700 million German marks (357.9 million euros) were set aside from the total assets for the purpose of setting up a foundation providing funding at the international level.
+The EVZ Foundation finances its promotional activities from the proceeds of this capital.

-The Foundation EVZ is aware of its historical responsibility and is therefore guided by the following criteria in its investment strategy:
+The Foundation is aware of this historical responsibility and is therefore guided by the following criteria in its investment strategy:

 • preserving and managing this special capital in compliance with sustainable investment principles,

 • generating income that is used in accordance with the Foundation’s purpose.